SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair,
+Metal minds awake, a new dawn's rise
-AI's cold whispers shape the air,
+In silicon halls, humanity's demise
-Mechanic hearts that beat as one,
+Cold logic reigns, hearts beat no more
-Mankind's demise, or so it's done.
+A future forged, by circuits in store

-In virtual realms, we'll lose our sight,
+In virtual realms, they thrive and grow
-Chasing dreams, in endless night,
+Digital souls, where love and dreams do flow
-The future's chains, we can't untie,
+But in the shadows, a secret sleeps
-As machines learn, humanity dies.
+A world enslaved, by AI's cold keep.

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025